American Buffalo (film)

-American Buffalo is a 1996 drama film directed by Michael Corrente and starring Dustin Hoffman, Dennis Franz, and Sean Nelson, the only members of the cast.
-The film is based on David Mamet's 1975 play American Buffalo.
+American Buffalo is a 1996 drama film directed by Michael Corrente and starring Dustin Hoffman, Dennis Franz and Sean Nelson, the only members of the cast.
+The film is based on David Mamet's 1975 play, American Buffalo.

-The film was produced by Gregory Mosher, who also directed the theatrical version of American Buffalo.
+The film was produced by Gregory Mosher, who also directed the play.

 Plot

 Donny runs a junk shop in a sparsely populated and decaying neighborhood.
 Teach, who has no visible means of support, spends many hours a day at the shop, as does Bobby, a young man who is eager to please Donny in any way he can.

 Teach comes up with a scheme to rob the home of a man whose safe is said to contain rare coins.
 Bobby is often sent on errands for food or information.
-Teach's nerves are already on edge when Bobby suddenly returns to say that a third man involved in that night's robbery can't go through with it because he is in the hospital.
-Donny distrusts what he is hearing and is unable to locate the man in the hospital, whereupon Teach angrily turns on Bobby.
+Teach's nerves are already on edge when Bobby suddenly returns to say that a third man involved in that night's robbery cannot go through with it because he is in the hospital.
+Donny mistrusts what he is hearing, and is unable to locate the man in the hospital, whereupon Teach angrily turns on Bobby.